 And then, of course, once you have your DICOM Proxy connected, it means that you can connect any number of Orthanc instances to your PACS and automate hundreds of tasks like routing, archiving, backups, pre-fetching, post-fetching, anonymizing, …

 The advantages of this set-up are numerous.
 Not only does this avoid the hospital to have to pay for additional connexions to the PACS, but it also enables the PACS admin to finally make the PACS become a bit more flexible.

 Do not hesitate and contact us for more info! osimis.io

-Alain is our Chief Technology Officer.
+Alain is a Senior developer.
 Ever since graduation his focus has been on delivering top notch software for innovative companies in the image software business.
 He’ll run any type of software on any device, ranging from a tiny Raspberry Pi up to supercharged cloud clusters.
 At Osimis, that’s where all of that combined puts him in the sweet spot of making sure the dev team’s skills are ever increasing and state of the art.